ADesprets/faststart/labs/lab2.md

  ![](https://ibm-apiconnect.github.io/faststart/images/europe2017/lab2/2-7-1.png)

-### 2.8 Subscribing your oAuth application to the API
+### 2.8 Subscribing your oAuth Application to the API

 As a third party developer, in the previous step you registered an application in the developer portal of the financial institution.
 You will now subscribe the application you created to the payments API product.
 This means you can now start to call the payments and payment authorization APIs.